The Sumerians

 And so Woolley found two panels, one on top of each other, separated by a thin layer of dust, which he then assumed had been a box that had been crushed.

+In fact, I suspect they may well have been just separate panels.
 But you visit it now in the British Museum as a single object, as this mysterious box.

-Thousands of years old and the detail that it shows is you say that peaceful scene and that more military scene too.
+But it is still an extraordinary piece of art, isn't it?
+Thousands of years old and the detail that it shows, as you say, that peaceful scene and that more military scene, too.
+Yes, and

-comprised again of this extraordinary blue lapis lazuli stone which would have reached southern Iraq from Afghanistan,
+comprised, again, of this extraordinary blue lapis lazuli stone, which would have reached southern Iraq from Afghanistan,

 the only source we know of, many thousands of miles to the east.

-evoking notions of the gods and that mysterious world to the east.
+Such a precious material that the Sumerians really valued it as evoking notions of the gods and that mysterious world to the east.
+Absolutely.

 Now, quickly, before we just quickly move on to, I'll ask a small question about the military king list, and then we'll wrap up.